FujiNetWIFI/fujinet-lib/README.md

 Routines to use the FujiNet Network Adapter sub-device.

-Top level folder contains the .h API, one subfolder for each platform.
+The top level folder contains the .h API, one subfolder for each platform.

 ## Building